etherCorps/sveltekit-og/README.md

 ![Rendered OG image](static/demo.png)

-Read more about the API, supported features and check out the examples in the following sections.
+Read more about the API, supported features and check out the examples on Satori Playground.

 ## API Reference